amazon-connect/amazon-connect-salesforce-cti/docs/lightning/03-cti-adapter/04-presence-sync-rules.md

 configured to allow it.
 See [CTI Adapter Details](/docs/lightning/cti-adapter/01-cti-adapter-configuration) for more information.

+NOTE: After Salesforce Winter ’22 Release, users need to have View Setup and Configuration OR View DeveloperName permission via a profile or permission set to use this feature.
+See [New Permission Requirements for DeveloperName Field](https://help.salesforce.com/s/articleView?id=000362829&type=1) for more information.

 Presence Sync Rules are evaluated based on specific events.
 The available events are: